matrix-org/matrix-spec-proposals/proposals/3908-expiring-policy-list-recommendations.md

 ##### Effects of federation lag

-It is possible that the duration for which a policy is in effect can be reduced by the time taken to propogate the event to servers (and their clients) in the policy room, from the perspective of the client which sent it.
+It is possible that the duration for which a policy is in effect can be reduced by the time taken to propagate the event to servers (and their clients) in the policy room, from the perspective of the client which sent it.
-In an exaggerated example, a policy with a recommendation to mute an entity sent at 12:00 with the intention to mute a participant for 15 minutes may take 1 minute to propogate to all of their moderation tooling.
+In an exaggerated example, a policy with a recommendation to mute an entity sent at 12:00 with the intention to mute a participant for 15 minutes may take 1 minute to propagate to all of their moderation tooling.
 This could mean that the policy only in effect for 14 minutes.